-In October, 1857, Lieutenant Edward Fitzgerald Beale first explored the present site of Kingman when he and his team surveyed the 35th parallel in anticipation of building a wagon road.
+In October 1857, Lieutenant Edward Fitzgerald Beale first explored the present site of Kingman when he and his team surveyed the 35th parallel in anticipation of building a wagon road.
 In the heat of the desert, they used camels for transportation, an idea they were sure would catch on.
 Alas, it never did.
-When the wagon road, stretching from Fort Defiance, New Mexico to the Colorado River was complete, it was named for the Lieutenant.
-Soon Beale Road saw all manner of travelers trekking through the desert.
-In the beginning these were primarily miners and prospectors seeking their fortunes.
+When the wagon road, stretching from Fort Defiance to the Colorado River was complete, it was named for the Lieutenant.
+Soon the Beale Road saw all manner of travelers trekking through the desert.
+In the beginning, these were primarily miners and prospectors seeking their fortunes.

 In 1882, a settlement cropped up along the railroad tracks that soon had a rooming house and a couple of stores.
 The fledgling town was named after Lewis Kingman, the railroad surveyor.
 A year later the railroad tracks were complete and more new businesses began to pop up, including a hotel and several tent buildings housing a restaurant, a saloon, and a mining operations office.
 Soon a post office was also established.